 Best Fireproof Safe for Cash and Documents

 However, a good fireproof safe will protect your valuables from more than just fire.
-It’ll keep them dry in the event of a flood or burst water pipe and deter thieves.
+It’ll keep them dry in a flood or burst water pipe and deter thieves.

-In this article, we review the best fireproof safes and safe boxes for domestic use and give you all the information you need to buy the right safe for your needs.
+This article reviews the best fireproof safes and safe boxes for domestic use and gives you all the information you need to buy the right safe for your needs.

 The First Alert safe gets our best all-around award for its combination of fire protection, waterproofness and security features.

-It has a UL 1-hour rating that guarantees the temperature inside remains below 350ºF.
-Although First Alert state it’s verified by an “independent testing lab” to protect electronic media from fire damage, this doesn’t fit with the UL requirement to maintain a temperature of 125ºF, so we’d take that with a grain of salt.
+A UL 1-hour rating guarantees the temperature inside remains below 350ºF.
+Although First Alert states it’s verified by an “independent testing lab” to protect electronic media from fire damage, this doesn’t fit with the UL requirement to maintain a temperature of 125ºF, so we’d take that with a grain of salt.

 With many safes, bolting them to the floor immediately invalidates the fire protection.
-First Alerts patented Ready-Seal system means the safe will be fireproof and waterproof even when it’s attached to the floor.
+First Alert's patented Ready-Seal system means the safe will be fireproof and waterproof even when attached to the floor.

 • UL 1-hour rating